nevermined-io/cli/docs/using-cli.md

 ### Resolving an Asset

-One registered asset in Nevermined is composed if 2 parts:
+One registered asset in Nevermined is composed by 2 parts:

 * The **metadata** describing the file (tile, author, description, etc)
 * Some ids stored in the Smart contracts.
 This includes the **DID** and the reference to the metadata